icytom/Github4collaboration/github_colaboration.md

 ## Create a new repository

-* On GitHub desktop or on GitHub.com one person in the group create a new repository and name it **travelagentwebsite**
+* On GitHub desktop or on GitHub.com one person in the group create a new repository and name it.

 ## Give someone else access to your repository